silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ### Implement tracking.

 Once systems are ready to accept the new instrumentation, engineers start implementing it into the codebase.
-It doesn't matter if this codebase is frontend code, backend code, command-line interfaces, etc - the process is the same.
+It doesn't matter if this codebase is frontend code, backend code, cli's, infrastructure tooling, etc - the process is the same.

 Getting dependencies squared away takes a matter of seconds.
 By the time engineers are ready to implement the new tracking, the entire system is ready to go.

-One of the questions I've heard over and over from engineers is "how do I know these payloads are making it to where they need to be?"
+A question I've heard over and over from engineers is "how do I know these payloads are making it to where they need to be?"
 This question is best answered with "go check Datadog/Graylog/Whatever".
 And followed up with, "or you could also go check Snowflake for a table of the same name".

 The faster engineers have feedback the better.

 ### Deploy.

 And lastly - making tracking part of the codebase.
 A huge pain point of analytics-oriented instrumentation is the fact it's often identified as "bad" after being pushing to prod.
-This is not awesome, and it greatly contributes to upstream "we'll just throw arbitrary json down the line" concensus.
+This is not awesome, and it greatly contributes to the upstream "we'll just throw arbitrary json down the line" concensus.
 Everyone knows this is not ideal, but it's definitely better than rolling back every-other deploy due to analytics bugs.

 With contract-powered workflows the following prereqs are taken care of *before* instrumentation rolls out, not after:

 - Implementers and stakeholders talk to each other using shared verbiage.
-- Language-specific, versioned data structures are generated.
+- Versioned, language-specific data structures are generated like all other code dependencies.
-- Metadata is pushed to discovery tools
+- Metadata is pushed to discovery tools.
-- The pipeline is primed to accept incoming payloads, and mark them as "good" or "bad"
+- The pipeline is primed to accept incoming payloads, and mark them as "good" or "bad".
 - Observability tools are ready to go for instantaneous feedback in development and production.
-- Downstream analytics/modeling entrypoints (like dbt sources) are in place and can be immediately used
+- Downstream analytics/modeling entrypoints (like dbt sources) are in place and can be immediately used.

 ## The Schema-Powered Future